Skip to content

 Getting Started

-This guide will walk you through your first experience with git-autosquash, from setup to successfully distributing changes back to historical commits.
+This guide covers your first git-autosquash session, from setup to successfully distributing changes back to historical commits.

 Prerequisites